nullpo-head/winsomnia-ssh/README.md

-# Winsomnia-ssh and Prevent-Winsleep
+# Winsomnia-ssh and Winsomnia

 `winsomnia-ssh` prevents Windows from going to sleep while your ssh session is active in WSL.
-It also provides a simple CLI, `prevent-winsleep`, which allows you to pause sleep whenever you want, for however long you want.
+It also provides a simple CLI, `winsomnia`, which allows you to pause sleep whenever you want, for however long you want.

 ## Installation